-Peperomia Hope is a lovely hybrid cultivar belonging to the wide and varied genus of popular houseplants, Peperomia.
+Peperomia Hope is a lovely hybrid cultivar between Peperomia deppeana x quadrifolia belonging to the wide and varied genus of popular houseplants, Peperomia.

-It is a cross between Peperomia deppeana and Peperomia quadrifolia, both of which are low growing vining epiphytes with small green round leaves on thin stems.
+Peperomia deppeana and Peperomia quadrifolia are both low-growing vining epiphytes with small green round leaves on thin stems.

 If you want to grow Peperomia Hope in your garden, the first challenge you’ll face is identification.
 The plant closely resembles many of its cousins.